yaolingling/install_rackhd_ansible/README.md

         127.0.0.1 localhost <hostname>

+There is no preparations for setting up RackHD on Vagrant

 ## install_rackhd_ubuntu.yml

-The ansible script is used to install RackHD with source code in fresh ubuntu.
+The file is used to install RackHD with source code in fresh ubuntu.
 User can execute the command to install RackHD:

 	sudo ansible-playbook install_rackhd_ubuntu.yml